lgruenewald/martini_daemon/docs/architecture.md

   atom (since single atom interactions do not exist currently, this will do nothing).

-All fragments that contain atoms that are in a [rx_update] block will also be deleted, since [rx_update] is used to "restructure" a part of the molecule, signifying that its functionality is changing.
+Fragments that fully contain a whole line in [rx_break] or [rx_update] will be removed from the system, even if they do not show up in the reaction.

 Then, the modification algorithm will update the types, charge, mass of all atoms according to the product [moleculetype].
 If the type is * in the